fedeburner/langchain-eval/README.md

 The question I wanted to answer: **how do different memory approaches actually affect an agent's ability to recall facts, deal with contradictions, and hold context over long conversations?**

+## Strategies used:
+**Full Buffer **is the simplest possible approach.
+It keeps every single message -- every user input and every agent response -- and sends the entire conversation to the model each turn.
+The advantage is obvious: the model always has full context, so it never forgets anything.
+The disadvantage is equally obvious: your token count grows linearly with conversation length.
+In our 26-turn Deep Conversation scenario, it went from 6,000 tokens to over 111,000.
+For a platform where agents run for hours every day, that's a cost and latency problem.

+**Summary** takes a different approach.
+It monitors the conversation's total token count, and when it crosses a threshold -- I set it to 4,000 tokens -- it calls the LLM to compress all the older messages into a running summary paragraph.
+After that, it sends the summary plus the most recent turns.
+So you get a compressed version of the history without the unbounded growth.
+The trade-off is that specific details can get lost in the compression -- the LLM might summarize 'the user has a wife named Sarah who is a nurse' into something more general, or drop it entirely if there's a lot of other content.

+**Long-Term Profile** uses a completely different approach -- structured extraction.
+Instead of sending raw conversation history, it scans each user message with regex patterns looking for specific facts: name, location, profession, pet information, preferences.
+It stores these in a structured dictionary and injects them as a system message each turn, alongside a sliding window of recent messages.
+The unique thing about Long-Term Profile specifically is that it persists this dictionary to a JSON file on disk, so when you start a new session, it loads the previous profile back.
+It's the only strategy with cross-session memory.

+**Profile** is the same as Long-Term Profile but without the disk persistence.
+It extracts facts with the same regex patterns and keeps the same structured dictionary, but when the session ends, everything is gone.
+I included both to test whether the persistence layer matters.

+**Hybrid** tries to get the best of everything.
+It combines the Profile extractor, the Summary compressor, and a recent-turn window.
+The idea is that structured extraction catches user facts, summarization preserves general context, and the window keeps the most recent exchanges fresh.
+In theory this should dominate.
+In practice -- and this was one of the most surprising findings -- it doesn't always.
+It inherits the weaknesses of each component, and sometimes those weaknesses cancel out each other's strengths.

+**Window** is the most minimal strategy.
+It just keeps the last K exchanges -- I defaulted K to 6 -- and drops everything older.
+This gives you constant token usage regardless of conversation length, which is great for cost control.
+But any fact mentioned more than 6 turns ago is permanently lost.
+It's useful for low-context interactions where you genuinely don't need long-term recall.

 ## What I Found

 Going in, I figured Full Buffer (just keep everything) would win on quality and the interesting part would be the cost trade-offs.
 That turned out to be only partly true.
 Some things I didn't expect: